-Element the edge or under gates Outlet works and fishway gates that close to prevent turtles aggregating in areas of intermittent high velocity waterflow - Outlet works and fishway gates that prevent turtles from being crushed when closing - Sloped (45 degree) ramp to allow turtles to exit the environmental flow outlet area Channel downstream of the environmental flow area to build tailwater and prevent turtles landing on hard concrete when exiting this area A sloped entrance to the environmental flow gates lined with slippery substrate to prevent turtles accessing the area immediately in front of the gates during no flow periods Smooth stainless steel plates to discourage turtles from climbing into unsafe locations Slot in environmental flow area baffle wall to allow turtles to exit the area Trash screens to prevent turtles entering the outlet works from the impoundment or being trapped by high water pressures on the upstream side of the outlet works Trash screens have been designed so that the water pressure on the face of the screen will not trap turtles Trash screens that allow for turtles to grip and climb. furth optic cussions with DEHP will be held during the detailed design phase to the refine the turtle protection design features and identify any additional cons for minimising the potential for turtle injury and mortality.
-Design tures identified to date for further consideration include: - A section of the internal wall of the low flow outlet chamber to be sloped and have a roughened surface to allow turtles to exit this area Slopping or increasing the surface area of the trash screens to decrease velocities so that turtles can readily surface.
-This will be dependent on maintenance considerations such as screen cleaning Slope trash screens so sweeping velocities push turtles towards the surface Measures to prevent turtles climbing the ogee crest of the spillway when the impoundment is at FSL and no flow is occurring into the stilling basin area.
-This may include a slippery surface such that turtles cannot congregate on the crest - Computational fluid dynamics (CFD) modelling of turbulence conditions in the stilling basin to be undertaken and design modified (if required) to provide hydraulic flow paths that allow turtles to escape extreme turbulence locations CFD modelling of trash screen velocities to assess suitability for turtles Subject to occupational health and safety legislation and dam safety regulations design features to facilitate access to weir infrastructure for monitoring of turtle populations. • Inclu ude a specifically designed (concept level) turtle way (turtle ramp) at each weir.
-The turtle ramps are shown in Figure 5-1 and Figure 5-2.
-Specific design features currently include:
+Element Description shape mirrors that of the ogee crest - this limits turtle entrapment at the edge or under gates Outlet works and fishway gates that close to prevent turtles aggregating in areas of intermittent high velocity water flow Outlet works and fishway gates that prevent turtles from being crushed when closing Sloped (45 degree) ramp to allow turtles to exit the environmental flow outlet area Channel downstream of the environmental flow area to build tailwater and prevent turtles landing on hard concrete when exiting this area A sloped entrance to the environmental flow gates lined with slippery substrate to prevent turtles accessing the area immediately in front of the gates during no flow periods Smooth stainless steel plates to discourage turtles from climbing into unsafe locations Slot in environmental flow area baffle wall to allow turtles to exit the area Trash screens to prevent turtles entering the outlet works from the impoundment or being trapped by high water pressures on the upstream side of the outlet works Trash screens have been designed so that the water pressure on the face of the screen will not trap turtles Trash screens that allow for turtles to grip and climb Discussions with DEHP will be held during the detailed design phase to further refine the turtle protection design features and identify any additional options for minimising the potential for turtle injury and mortality.
+Design features identified to date for further consideration include: A section of the internal wall of the low flow outlet chamber to be sloped and have a roughened surface to allow turtles to exit this area Slopping or increasing the surface area of the trash screens to decrease velocities so that turtles can readily surface - this will be dependent on maintenance considerations such as screen cleaning Slope trash screens so sweeping velocities push turtles towards the surface Measures to prevent turtles climbing the ogee crest of the spillway when the impoundment is at FSL and no flow is occurring into the stilling basin area - this may include a slippery surface such that turtles cannot congregate on the crest Computational fluid dynamics modelling of turbulence conditions in the stilling basin to be undertaken and design modified (if required) to provide hydraulic flow paths that allow turtles to escape extreme turbulence locations Computational fluid dynamics modelling of trash screen velocities to assess suitability for turtles Subject to occupational health and safety legislation and dam safety regulations design features to facilitate access to weir infrastructure for monitoring of turtle populations • Include a specifically designed (concept level) turtle way (turtle ramp) at each weir.
+The turtle ramps are shown in Figure 6-1 and Figure 6-2.
+Specific design features currently include: Provides for both upstream and downstream passage Provides passage in all headwater/tailwater conditions from dead storage up to drown out of the weirs